COVID-19 FAQs: Immigration and Refugee Law

-Yes.
+- Yes.
 LAO continues to issue immigration and refugee certificates.
-You can call the LAO Client Service Centre at a 1‑800‑668‑8258 from Monday to Friday, 8 a.m. to 7:30 p.m. to apply for a certificate.
-Our staff offices continue to take new clients, although intake is being done by telephone only.
+You can call the LAO Client Service Centre at a 1-800-668-8258 from Monday to Friday, 8 a.m. to 5 p.m. to apply for a certificate.
+Our staff offices are also open a minimum of two days per week to provide in-person services.

 - My refugee hearing was scheduled between March 17, 2020 and today and it did not take place.
 What do I do?

-The IRB offices are currently closed and the IRB has suspended all refugee hearings since March 17, 2020.
-When the IRB reopens and starts having hearings again, they will post a notice on the IRB website.
-Your hearing will be rescheduled to a new date.
-Most people will get at least 30 days’ notice of the new hearing date, but some people may get less notice.
+- Most people will get at least 30 days’ notice of the new hearing date, but some people may get less notice.
 Stay in communication with your lawyer and listen to their advice about how to prepare for your hearing.
-If the restrictions in place because of the COVID‑19 pandemic prevent you from preparing for your hearing, tell your lawyer about this.
-You should not put yourself in any risk of harm in order to prepare for your hearing.
-Check the IRB website for updates.
+You can also check the IRB website for updates.

-The IRB offices are currently closed and the IRB has suspended all refugee hearings until further notice.
-When the IRB reopens and starts having hearings again, they will post a notice on the IRB website.
-If your refugee hearing date has not passed when the IRB reopens, your hearing may take place on the originally scheduled date.
-If your hearing is going to take place as scheduled, or scheduled on a new date, you will receive a Notice of Resumption.
+If your hearing is going to be scheduled on a new date, you will receive a Notice of Resumption.
 Most people will get at least 30 days’ notice, but some people may get less notice.
-Stay in communication with your lawyer to listen to their advice about how to prepare for your hearing.
-If the restrictions in place because of the COVID‑19 pandemic prevent you from preparing for your hearing, tell your lawyer about this.
-You should not put yourself in any risk of harm in order to prepare for your hearing.
-Check the IRB website for updates.
+Stay in communication with your lawyer and listen to their advice about how to prepare for your hearing.
+You can also check; the IRB website for updates.

 - I had my hearing and I am waiting for my decision.
 What should I do?